nyhave/SingleBackgammon/README.md

 ## Features so far

-- Visual dice with clear face values that roll automatically at game start and at the beginning of each turn.
+- Visual dice with clear face values that roll automatically at game start and for the computer, and by clicking **Roll** to begin the player's turn.
 - Checkers highlight their available moves and can be dragged to legal points.
 - Autoplay mode lets the AI play itself, with a step-through option for pausing and advancing one move at a time.
 - Startup instructions overlay and an in-game help dialog explain the rules.